Psychology

 PSYCH 5603 Advanced Social Influence (LEC 3.0)

 An in-depth review of the principles and procedures that affect the process of social influence, with consideration given to attitudinal, compliance inducing, and perceptual influences.
 Students will consider the theoretical implications and practical applications of topics in social influence in the form of independent reading, research proposals and/or projects, and observational assignments.
-Prerequisite: Psych 4603 or graduate standing.
+Prerequisites: Graduate standing.

 PSYCH 5700 Job Analysis and Performance Management (LEC 3.0)